-So, to ensure you make the most of your home’s square footage, we rounded up 10 different kitchen decor staples — and found the best one for every size of kitchen.
+So, to ensure you make the most of your home’s square footage, we rounded up 10 different kitchen decor staples — and found the best one for every size of the kitchen.
 From wall-mounted pot racks to kitchen island carts, here are 30 decor items to help you maximize your kitchen space.

-For a medium-sized (up to 200 square foot) kitchen: opt for a statement flush mount to draw your eye up to the ceiling and create the illusion of a larger room.
+For a medium-sized (up to 200 square foot) kitchen: Opt for a statement flush mount to draw your eye up to the ceiling and create the illusion of a larger room.

-For a large (more than 200 square foot) kitchen: install an eye-catching pendant light to create a focal piece for your substantial kitchen space.
+For a large (more than 200 square foot) kitchen: Install an eye-catching pendant light to create a focal piece for your substantial kitchen space.

 An organized sink zone is essential to keeping countertops clean and clutter-free no matter what size the kitchen.

-Small kitchen: we recommend using a stylish over-the-sink organizer to free up countertop space.
+Small kitchen: We recommend using a stylish over-the-sink organizer to free up countertop space.

-Medium-sized kitchen: consider investing in some solid under-the-sink organizers to stow your kitchen sink-related necessities neatly away from plain sight.
+Medium-sized kitchen: Consider investing in some solid under-the-sink organizers to stow your kitchen sink-related necessities neatly away from plain sight.

 No kitchen setup would be complete without a space-savvy pot rack to store your bulky cookware.

-Small kitchen: opt for a wall-mounted rail with hooks so you can hang up your pots, pans and skillets without taking up any cabinet or surface space.
+Small kitchen: Opt for a wall-mounted rail with hooks so you can hang up your pots, pans and skillets without taking up any cabinet or surface space.

-Medium-sized kitchen: consider a restaurant-style hanging pot rack to create overhead storage for hanging up heavy cookware.
+Medium-sized kitchen: Consider a restaurant-style hanging pot rack to create overhead storage for hanging up heavy cookware.

 Installing new fixtures, particularly a sink faucet, is a goof-proof way to update your kitchen without a complete — and costly — redesign.

-Small kitchen: go for a slender style, such as this sleek single handle style by Kraus, to instantly upgrade your entire sink.
+Small kitchen: Go for a slender style, such as this sleek single handle style by Kraus, to instantly upgrade your entire sink.

-Medium-sized kitchen: consider a compact faucet with a pullout spray head, like the Blanco Linus at Quality Bath, to streamline your sink area (and speed up dishwashing).
+Medium-sized kitchen: Consider a compact faucet with a pullout spray head, like the Blanco Linus at Quality Bath, to streamline your sink area (and speed up dishwashing).

-Large kitchen: we suggest splurging on a tall, articulating style, like the Artesso at Brizo, to better clean everything in your deep, oversized sink.
+Large kitchen: We suggest splurging on a tall, articulating style, like the Artesso at Brizo, to better clean everything in your deep, oversized sink.

 Whether you are working with little or unlimited space, wall storage is a stylish way to create extra storage room in your kitchen.

-Small kitchen: employ a handful of wall hooks, like these removable ones from Command, to hang mugs, skillets and cooking utensils without taking up any valuable cabinet space.
+Small kitchen: Employ a handful of wall hooks, like these removable ones from Command, to hang mugs, skillets and cooking utensils without taking up any valuable cabinet space.

-Medium-sized kitchen: mount a few floating picture ledges, like these clean-lined ones at IKEA, on a wall to securely store spices and other small cooking essentials in style.
+Medium-sized kitchen: Mount a few floating picture ledges, like these clean-lined ones at IKEA, on a wall to securely store spices and other small cooking essentials in style.

-Large kitchen: invest in a sleek wall-mounted shelving system, like this 5-tier stunner at Crate & Barrel, to keep your cooking essentials within arm’s reach and out of plain sight.
+Large kitchen: Invest in a sleek wall-mounted shelving system, like this 5-tier stunner at Crate & Barrel, to keep your cooking essentials within arm’s reach and out of plain sight.

 Every well-designed eat-in kitchen offers some comfortable seating.

-Small kitchen: if your countertop doubles as a breakfast bar, pull up a compact counter stool or two, like this dainty model at Blu Dot, to score a small space-friendly seating arrangement.
+Small kitchen: If your countertop doubles as a breakfast bar, pull up a compact counter stool or two, like this dainty model at Blu Dot, to score a small space-friendly seating arrangement.

-Medium-sized kitchen: consider a cool dining bench to seat multiple people at once without taking up too much space.
+Medium-sized kitchen: Consider a cool dining bench to seat multiple people at once without taking up too much space.

-Large kitchen: if it already boasts a proper breakfast nook, bring a sophisticated banquette, like this midcentury-style one at Crate & Barrel, to the table to create a welcoming — and comfortable — dining area.
+Large kitchen: If it already boasts a proper breakfast nook, bring a sophisticated banquette, like this midcentury-style one at Crate & Barrel, to the table to create a welcoming — and comfortable — dining area.

-Small kitchen: if you have little to no cabinet space, a compact rolling cart, like the RASKOG Utility Cart at IKEA, is awesome for storing (and moving around) your go-to cooking utensils.
+Small kitchen: If you have little to no cabinet space, a compact rolling cart, like the RASKOG Utility Cart at IKEA, is awesome for storing (and moving around) your go-to cooking utensils.

-Medium-sized kitchen: we suggest an extendable kitchen cart with a cutting board, like this drop leaf style one at Wayfair, to score some extra cooking prep room.
+Medium-sized kitchen: We suggest an extendable kitchen cart with a cutting board, like this drop leaf style one at Wayfair, to score some extra cooking prep room.

-Large kitchen: opt for full-fledged mobile kitchen island cart with drawers, like this teal-colored beauty at Target, to create plenty of easy-to-move storage opportunity in your kitchen.
+Large kitchen: Opt for full-fledged mobile kitchen island cart with drawers, like this teal-colored beauty at Target, to create plenty of easy-to-move storage opportunity in your kitchen.

-Small kitchen: stick with a clean, unobtrusive backsplash, like matte white subway tile, to update without overpowering the rest of the space.
+Small kitchen: Stick with a clean, unobtrusive backsplash, like matte white subway tile, to update without overpowering the rest of the space.

 No proper pantry in your kitchen?
 No problem.
-No matter what size of kitchen you are designing, there are still ways to score some pantry-inspired storage room.
+No matter what size of the kitchen you are designing, there are still ways to score some pantry-inspired storage room.

-Small kitchen: we suggest a slender rolling storage cart, like this three-tiered one at Urban Outfitters, which is slim enough to squeeze into just about any sliver of kitchen space but still offers up loads of storage opportunity.
+Small kitchen: We suggest a slender rolling storage cart, like this three-tiered one at Urban Outfitters, which is slim enough to squeeze into just about any sliver of kitchen space but still offers up loads of storage opportunity.

-Large kitchen: consider installing this reach-in pantry from The Container Store complete with drawers, shelves and a butcher block, for a makeshift pantry that is every bit as sophisticated and functional as the real thing.
+Large kitchen: Consider installing this reach-in pantry from The Container Store complete with drawers, shelves and a butcher block, for a makeshift pantry that is every bit as sophisticated and functional as the real thing.

-Small kitchen: consider a petite and slim trashcan, like this sleek model at Crate & Barrel, that you can squeeze under your sink or into a tight space.
+Small kitchen: Consider a petite and slim trashcan, like this sleek model at Crate & Barrel, that you can squeeze under your sink or into a tight space.

-Large kitchen: consider a sophisticated — and state-of-the-art — trash receptacle, such as this voice-activated smart sensor can at SimpleHuman, to streamline the space (since you have plenty of room to show it off).
+Large kitchen: Consider a sophisticated — and state-of-the-art — trash receptacle, such as this voice-activated smart sensor can at SimpleHuman, to streamline the space (since you have plenty of room to show it off).